-Texas Takes Aim At Surprise Medical Bills In Bipartisan Proposal
+Texas Sharpens Aim At Surprise Medical Bills In Bipartisan Proposal

 Still, consumer advocates argue, the system works only when patients know mediation is an option.

-Stacey Pogue, a senior policy analyst with the Center for Public Policy Priorities, said patients don't always know help is available or they find the process intimidating.
+Stacey Pogue, a senior policy analyst with the Center for Public Policy Priorities, said patients don't always know help is available, or they find the process intimidating.

 "The instructions for how to do it are on your medical bill and your explanation of benefits — the most indecipherable documents you are going to get," she told KUT earlier this year.